 Traffic safety is a concern to all families and us.
 Please park in designated parking spots.
-Do not double park and do not let you engine run while you are dropping off and doing screening or waiting to pick up end of day.
+Do not double park and do not let you engine run while you are dropping off or waiting to pick up end of day.

 At drop off between 7.30 a.m. and 9 a.m. and pick up between 4.30 p.m. and 5.30 p.m. is a busy time at the parking lot.
 Please be courteous and leave as soon as you have dropped off or picked up your child.
 For those parents waiting for a parking spot, please be patient during this rush time.
-We thank you for your understanding and apologize for the wait time.
+We thank you for your understanding and apologize for the wait time or any inconvenience.
+Do appreciate your cooperation.